Have you been spotting those jet skis being towed up and down the Smith St Motorway, GC Highway or the M1 and are curious to know where they ride?

 There is plenty of space in front of the cafe to pull up and anchor, though on weekends it can get a bit busy.
-If you’re doing a weekend ride then I’d be at the ramp by 8am before the Brisbanites make their way down.
+If you’re doing a weekend ride then I’d be at the ramp by 8am before the locals and Brisbanites make their way down.

 2. Tangalooma Run

 The Tangalooma Run is almost like a monthly pilgrimage for local jet ski riders.
 It’s a decent trip so the rec-lite skis sometimes don’t have the fuel range, but most skis can make it there and back on 1 tank.
 You can do Jumpinpin Bar between North and South Stradbroke Island while you’re here.

 Pack the snorkelling gear because there are some epic sights under the water here and the sharks/stingers are seldom found.
 The place gets busy on weekends so be mindful, with some riders preferring to beach their jet skis instead of anchoring.

 If you’re not into swimming then you previously could have parked at the Tangalooma Island Resort for a bite to eat, after securing a Casual Day Visitor Pass.
 Unfortunately, they don’t allow non-staying (casual) guests anymore.
 There is a reserved spot to park boats and jet skis which is away from the swimming area.